"Blue" by Pat Grant (Top Shelf Productions)

 But there's a provincialism endemic in small-town life, which often rears its ugly head in everyday rhetoric as racism, and such is the case here.
 Not overt racism, but the first pings of fear when difference makes itself apparent.

 In this case, it's the slow but steady integration of weird, blue blobbish people from the sea who are washed ashore in odd little homemade boats and stand out from the bland whiteness of the typical dullness.
-They are not the center of an invasion story, but the edges of a feeling that pervades "Blue," the notion that something is changing, that the reasons the town was manufactured
+They are not the center of an invasion story, but the edges of a feeling that pervades "Blue," the notion that something is changing, that the reasons the town was manufactured in the first place are rapidly dissipating.

 It's a surreal and sometimes silly stage, but Grant's power at taking this cartoon version of his own hometown and expressing the isolation that is part of his heritage is powerful and appropriately unsettling.
 What could have been a toss-off tale about three kids goofing around in a beach town in Australia becomes something much, much more.
 It's an attempt to focus on the beginning of something in the haze of childhood, haunting and a bit confused, an experience we all face in our efforts to compile our own histories.